Hugh Montefiore

 Hugh William Montefiore (born Hugh William Sebag-Montefiore; 12 May 1920 – 13 May 2005) was an English Anglican bishop and academic, who served as Bishop of Kingston from 1970 to 1978 and Bishop of Birmingham from 1978 to 1987.

 Early life and family

 Montefiore was born in London, a member of a famous Jewish family.
-His parents were Charles Sebag-Montefiore (great-great-nephew of Moses Montefiore) and his wife Muriel Alice Ruth de Pass.
+His parents were Charles Sebag-Montefiore (great-great-nephew of Moses Montefiore) and Muriel Alice Ruth de Pass.

 On 1 December 1945 he married Elisabeth Mary MacDonald Paton (13 October 1919 – 14 November 1999), sister of William D.M.
 Paton, and daughter of William Paton and his wife Grace Mackenzie.
-The couple had three daughters: Teresa, Jan (wife of the journalist Patrick Cockburn), and Catherine.
+The couple had three daughters: Teresa, Jan (now Professor Emerita of English literature from the University of Kent, also the wife of the journalist Patrick Cockburn), and Catherine.

 Career

 Montefiore was educated at Rugby School, where he underwent a sudden conversion to Anglican Christianity after what he believed was a true vision of Jesus.
 He then served in World War II and gained the rank of Captain in the service of the Royal Artillery, in the Royal Buckinghamshire Yeomanry.
 Afterwards he graduated from St John's College, Oxford, with a Master of Arts (MA) in 1947, legally changing his name by Deed Poll on 7 January of that year, and from Westcott House, Cambridge.

 He was ordained Deacon in 1949 and became the Dean of Gonville and Caius College, Cambridge, where he was a University Lecturer in Divinity.
 He graduated also from St John's College, Oxford University, in 1963 with a Bachelor of Divinity (BD).

 He was Vicar of Great St Mary's, Cambridge, from 1963 to 1970, Bishop of Kingston-upon-Thames from 1970 to 1978 – he was consecrated at Southwark Cathedral on Michaelmas day (29 September) 1970 – and Bishop of Birmingham from 1978 to 1987.

 Montefiore was the author of more than 20 books, including Thomas and the Evangelists (1962 with Hugh Turner), The Probability of God (1985), Christianity and Politics (1990), Credible Christianity (1993), On Being a Jewish Christian (1998) and The Paranormal: A Bishop Investigates (2002).

 He was a Friends of the Earth trustee for two decades, but was forced to resign in 2004 after expressing support for nuclear power as a means to achieve climate change mitigation.